pdaian/parity/README.md

     To mine in the background, the command would look something like:
     ``nohup python [path to]/parity/pyrpc/parity.py </dev/null > /dev/null 2>&1 &``
     To mine with multiple processes, you may run the command multiple times.

+**WARNING** : There is a bug in the newest version of Parity that sometimes makes block propagation fail due to network address translation faults.
+The benchmarks in the paper were taken on an older version of master, which unfortunately does not build due to upstream changes.
+If you encounter this issue at any point contact me for a resolution.
+The bug has been reported to the Parity developers and a fix is in progress.

 Management - RPC and SSH